css566/css566.github.io/_posts/2016-04-28-agile_economic.md

 Case-study that shows how agile outperforms traditional techniques - by Chad Albrecht of Centare [4] In this video (cited in references [4]), Chad has demonstrated a side-by-side cost model of an Agile vs. Traditional project.
 This case study is about creating a simple website, “Mugshot.com”.
 This social network site allows users to connect with family and friends.
 The major requirement is the website must be up and running ASAP.

 Some principles that they are going to use are:
   - Bugs cost more the longer we wait
   - Requirements change
   - Some requirements are wrong
   - Software depreciates
   - We can choose when to stop developing

 ![enter image description here](https://raw.githubusercontent.com/css566/css566.github.io/master/images/SM_Unit_Economic_CaseStudy_2.jpg)
 Figure 1.
-Team structure and budget planning
+Team structure and budget planning (Source of image: [4])

 Figure 1 describes the structure of the team that is going to work on developing the website.